tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/index.md

 ### BodyCollider
 ![collider](collider.png)

-`Collider` is a vehicle object responsible for ensuring collision with other objects, in addition, it can be used to detect these collisions.
+`Collider` is a vehicle object responsible for ensuring collision with other objects.
+Additionally, it can be used to detect these collisions.
 The `MeshCollider` takes a *Mesh* of object and builds its `Collider` based on it.
 The *Mesh* for the `Collider` was also loaded from the `*.fbx` file similarly to the visual elements.